uv10000/P4/writeup_P4_behavioural_cloning_Ulrich_Voll.md

 -----
 #### 7. No transformation to other colour space
 Other than in the NVIDA paper I did not apply any colour-space conversions.
-I used RGB right way, successfully.
+I used RGB right away, successfully.